Sharathofficial/DATA602-/Assignment 8/readme.md

 arr_delay

 ### EDA
-We observed that there are no postive co-relation between column wheb compared to arr_delay
+We observed that there are no postive co-relation between column when compared with arr_delay(predicted variable)